ompatel-2004/devops-intern-final/README.md

 ---

-## GHCR Image Unavailable During Pull Request Validation
+## 23.4 GHCR Image Unavailable During Pull Request Validation

-Pull-request validation attempted to use a SHA-tagged image that had not yet been published.
+Pull-request validation initially attempted to use a SHA-tagged image that had not yet been published.

 GHCR publication is restricted to pushes to `main`.